ecrax/streamdeck/docs/quickstart.md

 #### Phone

 - Install the downloaded apk or plist file (depending on your phone OS).
-You may have to do some additional configuration, because it is an app that is not on the Google Play Store nor on the Apple App Store.
+You may have to do some additional configuration because it is an app that is not on the Google Play Store nor the Apple App Store.

 ?> On Android to install from unknown sources you can follow [this](https://www.verizon.com/support/knowledge-base-222186/) guide.